szefxyz/szefxyz/README.md

 - I am **18** years old.
 - Coding for: 1+ year.
 - I'm ready to explore new technologies and gain experience in IT, especially in **web development**.
+- Additionally, I am interested in **photography** and **drone filming**, and I also work on video editing.

 ## Important links